Date of Award

 The dissertation considers how workers, parents, and children's relationships with books inform the habitus, how informants see books as signs of distinction, and how literacy and books become forms of cultural capital.
 These relationships affect the processes of identity formation and social reproduction.
 This project argues that, for workers and middle-class families, book consumption at the big-box bookstore is informed by middle-class desire as interpreted through a systemic corporate structure and fueled by dispositions around middle-class acts of consumption.
 Workers perform low-status, low-wage jobs that they enjoy for the most part.
 They struggle for middle-class status when their work is disrespected or they cannot exercise their expertise due to the store's corporate structure.
 At the same time they sometimes misrecognize their roles because of the status they associate with book work.
 These dispositions and experiences reproduce middle-class orientations, as they influence meaning around cultural capital and books, and as they reflect and inform what represents status for workers, parents, and children in this study.

 Whitmore, Benette, "Buy the Book: Social Reproduction and the Middle-Class Family Outing to the Big-Box Bookstore" (2011).
-Cultural Foundations of Education - Dissertations.
-Paper 48.
+Cultural Foundations of Education - Dissertations & Theses.
+48.